This Is Europe’s Best City You’ve Never Heard Of

 Just south of that neighborhood, an old bus garage has been converted into Aarhus Street Food, a maze-like compound of 30 stalls showcasing exactly that: street food fare from around the world.

 A Nepalese kitchen sells biryani and spicy chicken dishes from that region; a Thai stall sells all matters of curry and rice; another slings Jerusalem dishes including malawach pancakes topped with hummus and falafel or carved meats.
-There are Korean and Chinese stalls, a fish-and-chips spot, and an outpost dedicated to the duck—whether its confit on a sandwich or its fat rendered to cook some fries.
+There are Korean and Chinese stalls, a fish-and-chips spot, and an outpost dedicated to the duck—confit on a sandwich, or its fat rendered to cook fries.

-And 25 miles outside of town, in a tiny “organic village” within the Mols Bjerge National Park, the husband-and-wife team behind Restaurant Moment have created a Michelin green star-awarded ode to the power of nature and the possibilities of sustainability.
-And the food is really superb.
+In a tiny “organic village” 25 miles outside of town, within the Mols Bjerge National Park, the husband-and-wife team behind Restaurant Moment have created a Michelin green-starred ode to the power of nature and the possibilities of sustainability.
+And the food is superb.

 Visitors can freely walk among Moment’s richly biodiverse gardens and greenhouses with a cocktail in hand, leisurely touring the plants they’re about to consume in a 12-dish tasting menu (paired with wines and house-made juices) that changes based on what has been plucked from the yard that day.
-The menu is meat-free, though they do not expressly advertise as vegetarian because there is no intention there beyond a carbon-negative footprint.
+The menu is meat-free, though they do not advertise as vegetarian because their priority is a carbon-negative footprint.

 Aarhus is also a magnificent city to merely roam and take in the wonders of Danish design—past and present.